Markov1987/Challenge_1/README.md

 ![Outcomes_vs_Goals](Resources/Outcomes_vs_Goals.png)

-From the graph above, it seems we can split the relation in two considering 25 to 29 k as a break point, nevertheless, **note 96% ot the total observations are for lower than 25 k goal, thus, this should be our main focus to reach solid conclusions**:
+From the graph above, it seems we can split the relation in two considering 25 to 29 k as a break point, nevertheless, **note 96% of the total observations are for lower than 25 k goal, thus, this should be our main focus to reach solid conclusions**:

 1) There is a negative correlation between success rate and goal.
 2) Goals up to 5k have over 70% of success rate while 10 to 20 k are still a little over 50% success rate.